dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T332: Blind questioning can lead to chaos and undermine structure.
+### T332: Blindly questioning all authority without context can lead to chaos.

 |Support|
 |---|